-Name Blood glucose check up rate among adults Name Definition Population who report having their blood glucose checked within the previous year expressed as percentage of all population surveyed.
-Case definition An individual who reports having had his/her blood glucose checked within the previous year Calculation method Number of adult respondents who report having ever had his/her blood glucose checked / total number of adult respondents Parameters Numerator: Number of respondents who report having had his/her blood glucose checked during the last year Denominator: Total number of respondents of the survey Measurement unit: per 100 Type: rate Categories: Female, Male; ages 25-64 and by age group 25-34, 35-44, 45-54, 55-64 Frequency of collection: every 3-5 years Data sources National of sub national studies/reports done by NGOs or other partners Significance and rational Glycemic control among adults is important in preventing or delaying the onset or progression of metabolic syndrome, diabetes or diabetes -related complications (e.g., retinopathy, lower extremity amputations, and end-stage renal disease).
+Name Percentage of adults who have had their blood glucose checked in the last year Definition Population who reports having their blood glucose checked in the last year prior to the survey, expressed as percentage of all population surveyed.
+Case definition An individual who reports having had his or her blood glucose checked in the last year, prior to the survey Calculation method number of adult respondents who reports having his or her blood glucose checked in the last year,prior to the survey total number of adult respondents Parameters Numerator: Number of respondents who report having his or her blood glucose checked in the last year, prior to the survey Denominator: Total number of respondents Measurement unit: per 100 Type: rate Categories: Male, female,; ages 25-64 and by age group 25-34, 35-44, 45-54, 55-64 Frequency of collection: every 3-5 years Data sources National of sub national studies, reports done by NGOs or other partners Significance and rational Glycemic control among adults is important in preventing or delaying the onset or progression of metabolic syndrome, diabetes or diabetes -related complications (e.g., retinopathy, lower extremity amputations, and end- stage renal disease).
 Monitoring of blood glucose can assist to develop programs to increase the proportion of adults that undergo blood glucose check up.
 Limitations of indicators and data sources The reliability and validity of this indicator is unknown.
 As with all self reported sample surveys, data might be subject to systematic error resulting from, non-response or inadequate measurement and data weighting